 With German and UK political concerns and worries about Italy’s finances resurfacing too, “it is hard to think the yen is not going to be at least one of the winners this week,” he said.

 The Japanese currency rose, as did Europe’s go-to safety play, the Swiss franc, which rallied to its highest in nearly two years against the euro.
 The euro hovered at $1.1171 having been stuck in one of its tightest ranges ever against the dollar.

 Asia ex-Japan stocks had fared better overnight as gains in South Korea and India offset weakness in Tokyo and elsewhere.
 Chinese shares ended little changed though the yuan faced pressure.

 A private survey of China’s manufacturing sector published on Monday suggested a modest expansion in activity as export orders bounced from a contraction.

-With the bitter trade mood weighing, factory activity contracted in most Asian countries and the euro zone last month, surveys showed.
+With the bitter trade weighing, factory activity contracted in most Asian countries and the euro zone last month, surveys showed.

 “The sector remains in its toughest spell since 2013,” said Chris Williamson, chief business economist at IHS Markit.

-A senior Chinese official and trade negotiator had said on Sunday the United States could not use pressure to force a trade deal, refusing to be drawn on whether the leaders of the two countries would meet at the G20 summit at the weekend.
+A senior Chinese official and trade negotiator said on Sunday the United States could not use pressure to force a trade deal, refusing to be drawn on whether the leaders of the two countries would meet at the G20 summit at the weekend.

-China’s Defence Minister Wei Fenghe warned the United States not to meddle in security disputes over Taiwan and the South China Sea, after acting U.S. Defense Secretary Patrick Shanahan said Washington would no longer “tiptoe” around Chinese behaviour in Asia.
+China’s Defence Minister Wei Fenghe warned the United States not to meddle in security disputes over Taiwan and the South China Sea, after acting U.S. Defence Secretary Patrick Shanahan said Washington would no longer “tiptoe” around Chinese behaviour in Asia.